kus/cs2-modded-server/README.md

    **You must connect to the server from the public IP, not the LAN IP even if you are on the same network.
 The script logs the public IP `Starting server on XXX.XXX.XXX.XXX:27015`**

+  **For steamcmd to work correctly, you may need to install the following packages:**
+`
+dpkg --add-architecture i386
+apt-get update
+apt-get install lib32gcc-s1
+`

 - **If setting up LAN server:**

    Set environment variable `LAN` to `1`